 Take minimalism to the next level with a frameless shower unit like the Mira Ascend.
-The absence of a frame creates the illusion of additional space, with the extra benefit of adding a touch of class and a contemporary finish to your room.
+The absence of a frame creates the illusion of additional space whilst giving your bathroom a more contemporary look.

 Replace your bath with a shower

-For many, a bath is an absolute must, but if you’re prepared to sacrifice your bath for a shower, the extra space will instantly make your bathroom seem bigger.
-Opt for a shower enclosure that fits neatly into the corner of your bathroom to make the most of the space, choosing a size that works for you, and choose a streamlined shower like the Mira Minimal to further save on space.
-If you currently have a separate bath and shower enclosure taking up space in a small bathroom, condense them into one with a shower bath.
+If you’re prepared to sacrifice your bath for a shower, the extra space will make a huge difference to your bathroom.
+Opt for a shower enclosure that fits neatly into the corner of your bathroom, then choose a streamlined shower like the Mira Minimal EV or dual ERD.
+Alternatively, you could consider a two-in-one shower bath unit if you currently have a bath and separate shower enclosure.

 Be clever with storage

-Clutter can quickly overwhelm your small bathroom, so prioritise storage solutions to help you keep mess to a minimum.
-Reduce clutter on countertops and windowsills with the help of space-saving vanity units, which provide plenty of storage for towels, soaps and cosmetics.
-Shelves mounted above the door, out of sight, are a good idea, too.
+Clutter can quickly overwhelm a small bathroom, so the right storage solutions will keep mess to a minimum.
+Reduce clutter on countertops and windowsills with wall-mounted cabinets.
+Mirrored cabinet doors will reflect light and make the space look bigger, doubling up as your over-sink bathroom mirror.
+Under-sink cupboards or ladder shelving provide plenty of storage for towels, soaps and cosmetics without taking up much space.
+Shelves mounted above the door are great for storing spare products or lesser-used items, keeping them out of sight.